opprop/value-inference/README.md

 A type system that enforces [CERT-FIO08-J rule](https://www.securecoding.cert.org/confluence/display/java/FIO08-J.+Distinguish+between+characters+or+bytes+read+from+a+stream+and+-1) based on [Checker Framework](http://types.cs.washington.edu/checker-framework/)

-Constant Value Inference is a type inference for the [Constant Value Checker] (https://checkerframework.org/manual/#constant-value-checker).
+Constant Value Inference is a type inference for the [Constant Value Checker](http://checkerframework.org/manual/#constant-value-checker/).
 It supports a subtype of the annotations in the Checker.
 The annotations are @UnknownVal, @BottomVal, @BoolVal, @IntRange(from, to), and @StringVal.
 The main annotation is @IntRange. @IntRange takes two arguments — a lower bound and an upper bound.
 Its meaning is that at run time, the expression evaluates to a value between the bounds (inclusive).
 For example, an expression of type @IntRange(from=0, to=255) evaluates to 0, 1, 2, …, 254, or 255.

 ## Dependencies